- Business and Employment»

 If our company does not use business proposals (or does not employ them effectively), what business development strategies will serve a similar role in increasing sales?

-How to Write a One-Page Proposal — and More Strategies to Increase Net Revenues
+Preparing a One-Page Proposal — and More Strategies to Increase Net Revenues

-For many years I have advised my clients to have an executive summary that is limited to one page whenever possible for even the longest proposal.
+For many years I have advised my clients to use an executive summary that is limited to one page whenever possible for even the longest proposal.
 For unsolicited proposals, small businesses should plan on preparing a one-page proposal as the preliminary stage for a longer version.

 An abbreviated approach is especially effective for unsolicited business proposals.
 In many cases, an unsolicited proposal will be the most successful strategy for new business development.